A guide to payments in LATAM’s biggest ecommerce market.

 Before rushing to translate your website into Portuguese, or scouting for office space in São Paulo, it is worth taking the time to consider how your potential Brazilian customers might like to pay for your goods or services.

 Restrictions on banks and currency controls mean that, from an outside perspective, entry into Brazil is not always straightforward.
-This document will walk you through some of the key issues international merchants should consider prior to market entry, including local payment legislation and payment methods, based on extensive on-the-ground experience.
+This document will walk you through some of the key issues international merchants should consider before entering the market, including local payment legislation and payment methods, based on extensive on-the-ground experience.

 Internet penetration has been growing steadily in recent years.
-66% of the population is now online, up 5% from 2015 .
-This means a whopping 127.6 million Brazilians were online in 2016, a figure projected to grow to 148.3 million by 2021, which ranks it seventh in the world in terms of internet usage.
+70% of the population is now online, up 9% from 2017.
+This means a massive 126.4 million Brazilians were online in 2017, a figure projected to grow to 148.3 million by 2021, which ranks it seventh in the world in terms of internet usage.

-This charge is being lead by the young city-dwellers.
-According to comScore Media Matrix, almost half of online shoppers are aged between 18-34, and are overwhelmingly located in urban zones in the southeast (including São Paulo, Rio de Janeiro and Belo Horizonte), the northeast (Salvador and Recife) and south (Porto Alegre, Curitiba, Florianópolis).
+This charge is being led by young city-dwellers.
+According to Comscore Media Metrix, almost half of online shoppers are aged between 18-34 and are overwhelmingly located in urban zones in the southeast (including São Paulo, Rio de Janeiro, and Belo Horizonte), the northeast (Salvador and Recife) and south (Porto Alegre, Curitiba, Florianópolis).